olivers-oreos/stats-24-comp/Assignment 1/README.md

 # Assignment 1

 ## Part 0
-Apply for a [Jetbrains student license](https://www.jetbrains.com/student/) if you haven't yet, and download [Webstorm](https://www.jetbrains.com/webstorm/).
-We highly encourage you to use this IDE.
+You can use either [VSCode](https://code.visualstudio.com), [Webstorm](https://www.jetbrains.com/webstorm/) (requires a [Jetbrains student license](https://www.jetbrains.com/student/)), or whatever IDE you are comfortable with that supports HTML/CSS.

 ## Part 1 - HTML basics (Week 1)
 Clone this repository using [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 Notice the html file `index.html` in the main folder, which is where the actual HTML content of our website will be held. (the subfoler `js` is where we store our Javascript files and the `data` folder will be used in Part 2).
 You will need to create a `css` subfolder to store your `.css` file and `img` subfolder to store the images you want to show in your website for this part of the assignment.